OliverMount/SingularityCoreNeuron/README.md

 Update paths under `%files` accordingly.

+#### HPC systems using SLURM

-A way to find which mpi installed in your HPC is slrum-aware, run the following in your HPC terminal
+If the HPC environment uses the SLURM scheduler, the same version of the MPI libraries should be a container.
+To find which mpi installed in your HPC is slrum-aware, run the following in your HPC terminal

 ```bash
 srun --mpi=list
 ```